Adikteev/crossdk-unity/README.md

 If you already use CocoaPods in your Unity project, you should consider adding your pods with [EDM4U](https://github.com/googlesamples/unity-jar-resolver) as well.

 (If you encounter compilation issues, you should close Xcode, delete the derived data, relaunch Xcode, perform a clean build of the project, and then build again.)

-### Android specific configuration

-- Android sdk requires Gradle 6.8.3 or higher, you can open the preferences menu in the unity editor (Edit > Preferences > External Tools) and set the Gradle path to a folder with Gradle 6.8.3 or higher (you can download it here: https://gradle.org/releases/).

 ## Common configuration